 So what are the things you shouldn't skimp on?

 Contraception.
-Most medical schemes don't pay for the Pill, but you can get most types of contraception free at government clinics, and often at a minimal fee from gynaecologists.
+Most medical schemes don't pay for the Pill, but you can get most types of contraception free at government clinics.
 Even if you have to pay for it yourself, it is still much cheaper than a baby.
 Same goes for condoms.

 Brakes and tyres.
 Somewhere between the latest and greatest imported tyres and cheap retreads from a possibly dodgy dealer, lies the truth (in both financial and safety terms).
 Have your brakes checked regularly.
 New brakepads cost much less than your insurance excess or facial reconstruction.

 A decent bed.
 You spend a third of your life on it.
 A sagging mattress will give you back problems in the long run, and this will cost much more than it would have cost to buy a decent mattress in the first place.

 Visit the Sleep Centre

 Insurance.
 Don't overkill here.
 You need comprehensive insurance on your home contents and car – combine the two if you can.
 If you have a bond, you will have house insurance, so you're covered if a wall caves in or your gate blows down.
 You only really need life insurance if you have dependants.
 Medical aid or a hospital plan is a non-negotiable.

 A decent toothbrush.
 Proper regular brushing will save you a fortune at the dentist.
 And don't wait until the bristles of the toothbrush have flattened out and frayed before replacing it.

 Fruit and veg.
 An apple a day keeps the doctor away – and it's no joke.
 Fresh fruit and vegetables in season are cost-effective, and eating these every day will lower your chances of picking up viral infections doing the rounds.
 It will also aid your digestive system.